Conrad II, Holy Roman Emperor: Death

 On the return to Germany, a severe epidemic decimated the ranks of Conrad's troops; Conrad's daughter-in-law and stepson also died.
 Conrad himself returned home safely and held court on important occasions in Solothurn, Strasbourg and Goslar.
 His son Henry was invested with the duchies of Swabia and Carinthia.

 A year later in 1039 Conrad fell ill and died of gout in Utrecht.
 His heart and bowels are buried at the Cathedral of Saint Martin, Utrecht.
-His body was transferred to Speyer via Cologne, Mainz and Worms, where the funeral procession made stops.
-His body is buried at Speyer Cathedral, which was still under construction at the time.
-During a major excavation in 1900 his sarcophagus was relocated from his original resting place in front of the altar to the crypt, where it is still visible today along with those of seven of his successors.
+His body was transferred to Speyer via Cologne, Mainz and Worms, where the funeral procession made several stops.
+His body is buried at Speyer Cathedral, a cathedral which he himself founded and contains the resting place of all Salian emperors.
+During a major excavation in 1900 his sarcophagus was relocated from his original resting place in front of the altar to the crypt, where it is still visible today.

 A biography of Conrad II in chronicle form, Gesta Chuonradi II imperatoris, was written by his chaplain Wipo of Burgundy, and presented to Henry III in 1046, not long after he was crowned.